Young woman looking over a valley

 When PTSD symptoms interfere with your functioning, you need additional support beyond traditional once-per-week therapy sessions.
 Virtual intensive outpatient programs (IOPs) can help you find emotional support, access quality PTSD treatment, and start feeling better—all from the comfort of your own home.

-At Charlie Health, our innovative intensive outpatient program (IOP) combines individual therapy, group therapy, family therapy, and medication management (if needed) to create an individualized treatment plan based on your specific needs.
-We'll work with you to understand your needs, choose the most effective treatment modalities, and develop aftercare strategies for sustainable healing.
+At Charlie Health, our innovative Intensive Outpatient Program (IOP) combines individual therapy, supported peer groups, and family therapy to create an individualized treatment plan based on your specific needs.
+We’ll work with you to understand your needs, choose the most effective treatment modalities, and develop aftercare strategies for sustainable healing.

 In addition to professional treatment, self-care can help you build resilience and cope with the symptoms of PTSD.
 It's important to remember that self-care is not a substitute for psychotherapy, and talk therapy is often a necessary step to overcome trauma.